Bachelor of Social Work

 If you are already enrolled in this programme at Open Polytechnic, we want to assure you that you will not be disadvantaged with the programme changes that are being made in the transition to a unified programme.
 We will ensure that your learning continues without disruption so you can complete your degree and meet professional body and industry requirements.

-We will make contact with you later in 2022 once the new unified programme has been approved and we are able to provide you with information on a study plan so that you can complete your social work degree.
+We will make contact with you once the new unified programme has been approved and we are able to provide you with information on a study plan so that you can complete your social work degree.